Featured Post

 PlayStation 6 and PlayStation Portable future visions

-To think, here's my squinting at my dinky Neo Geo Super Pocket, when I could soon be playing the "real" Neo Geo AES+ on a huge screen.
+To think, here's me, squinting at my dinky Neo Geo Super Pocket, when I could soon be playing the "real" Neo Geo AES+ on a huge screen, compatible with both original and remastered carts.
 Assuming I rob a bank or sell a kidney.

 Neo Geo is back, some 36 years after its original launch when only the clinically insane or wealthy could afford the $650 console and $120 per game cart.
-But it delivered the genuine arcade experience to the living room, and was way faster than the later CD model with its infinite loading times.
+But the AES+ delivered the genuine arcade experience to living rooms, and was way faster than the later CD model with its infinite loading times.

-Coming this November from Plaion, there's the original black model for £179 with no game, a white anniversary edition with Metal Slug for £269 or the ultimate edition with the first 10 cartridges for £799.
+Coming this November from Plaion, there's the as original as you can get, black model for £179 with no game, a white anniversary edition with Metal Slug for £269 or the ultimate edition with the first 10 cartridges, stick and pad for £799.
 And they can play original carts if you have any kicking around!

 More carts should follow along if it sells well, with the initial roster highlighting the big hitters like King of Fighters 2002, Garou: Mark of the Wolves, Big Tournament Golf, Shock Troopers, Samurai Shodown V Special, Pulstar, Twinkle Star Sprites, Magician Lord and Over Top.